Ahmadooof/2dv513-Assignment-3-Database-Theory/README.md

 #### 5- For default configurations of mysql, please do this query IF the connection could not be established
 <!-- ALTER USER 'root'@'localhost' IDENTIFIED BY 'root'; -->
 ## For frontEnd:
-#### 1-open Command line to run the frontend by navigating to the this path: "where you download"\2dv513-Assignment-3-master\FrontEnd_angular
+#### open Command line to run the frontend by navigating to the this path: "where you download"\2dv513-Assignment-3-master\FrontEnd_angular
-#### 2-write this command to install the js packages: npm i @angular/cli
-#### 3-write this to run angular: ng serve
-#### 4-now the connection should estblished and check for that by open browser and navigate to: http://localhost:4200
+Angular CLI: 16.2.0
+Node: 18.17.1
+Package Manager: npm 9.8.1

+npm install typescript@4.9.3
+npm install -g @angular/cli